Image credit: Atong Atem, Our Neighbour Was a Witch, 2022.

 Become part of the team!

-PhotoIreland Festival will run this year from July-August and we are now looking for enthusiastic and reliable volunteers to join the festival team.
+PhotoIreland Festival will run this year in July and we are now looking for enthusiastic and reliable volunteers to join the festival team.
 If you have an interest in contemporary arts, curation, festivals and event management, and want to learn from behind the scenes of an exciting arts organisation, we want to hear from you!
 Details and application information can be found here.

 PhotoIreland Festival is kindly grant aided by the Arts Council and Dublin City Council Arts Office and supported by The Digital Hub and Inspirational Arts.
 The Office of Public Works kindly facilitates The Printworks, Dublin Castle to host the festival’s main exhibitions and events.
 PhotoIreland is thankful for the kind and continuous support from these organisations.